icecam0001/CS50/README.md

 - Feel free to check out the code but remember to follow CS50's guidelines

 ## Contact
-If you have questions about any of the solutions, feel free to reach out!
+If you have questions about any of the solutions, feel free email me! (kupermancameron@gmail.com)